 According to Facebook's statistics, there are more than 150 million people connecting on the site, and the fastest growing demographic is people 30 years and up.

-The draw of Facebook has even led some employers - including the Ontario government, British Gas and Telstra, the largest telecommunications company in Australia - to ban it from the workplace over concerns it affects productivity or disgruntled workers could harm the companies' reputations.
+The draw of Facebook has even led some employers - including the Ontario government, British Gas and Telstra, the largest telecommunications company in workplace over concerns it affects productivity or disgruntled workers could harm the companies' reputations.